 All graduate students are encouraged to reach out to their advisors at least once a term.
-Program Directors serve as advisors to students in the MA program.
+Program Directors serve as advisors to students in the MA programs.

-Advisor E-mail Ph.D.
-Students Student will be notified TBD Incoming and Existing MAs, World History Victoria Cain v.cain@northeastern.edu Incoming and Existing MAs, Public History Ángel Nieves a.nieves@northeastern.edu
+Advisor E-mail Incoming and Existing MAs, World History Heather Salter h.streetssalter@northeastern.edu Incoming and Existing MAs, Public History Jessica Parr j.parr@northeastern.edu Ph.D.
+Students With approval from the requested tenured faculty, PhD students choose their own advisor within their field of research.